microlinkhq/metascraper/README.md

 - **`url`** — eg. `http://motherboard.vice.com/read/google-wins-trial-against-oracle-saves-9-billion`<br/>
   The URL of the article.

+## How it works

+?> Configuration file follow the same approach than projects like Babel or Prettier.

+**metascraper** is built out of rules.

+It was designed to be easy to adapt.
+You can compose your own transformation pipeline using existing rules or write your own.

+Rules are a collection of HTML selectors around a determinate property.
+When you load the library, implicitly it is loading [core rules](#core-rules).

+Each set of rules load a set of selectors in order to get a determinate value.

+These rules are sorted with priority: The first rule that resolve the value successfully, stop the rest of rules for get the property.
+Rules are sorted intentionally from specific to more generic.

+Rules work as fallback between them:

+- If the first rule fails, then it fallback in the second rule.
+- If the second rule fails, time to third rule.
+- etc

+**metascraper** do that until finish all the rule or find the first rule that resolves the value.

 ## Customization

-?> Configuration file follow the same approach than projects like Babel or Prettier.

-**metascraper** is built out of plugins.

-You can compose your own transformation pipeline using existing plugins or write your own.

-When you load the library, implicitly it is loading [core plugins](#core-plugins).

-Use a configuration file for load custom pipelines.
-The configuration file can be defined via:
+If you want to load more rules set that the provided by default, you need to define a configuration file via:

 - A `.metascraperrc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json/.js`.
 - A `prettier.config.js` file that exports an object.